 - Employee relations structures and agreements reached with recognised trade unions and professional organisations: (personal information redacted under section 38(1)(b) of the Freedom of Information (Scotland) Act 2002.)
 Unison recognition agreement.

 - Management of the authority’s land and property assets, including environmental/sustainability reports: No information collected in this class.

-- Description of the authority’s land and property holdings (page 4):
+- Description of the authority’s land and property holdings (page 4) and supporting document.

 - Estate development plans: No information held in this class

 - Maintenance arrangements: No information held in this class